-Any student who does not meet the prerequisite or corequisite or who is not permitted to enroll in a class due to a limitation on enrollment may file a student petition to challenge the requirements.
+Any student who does not meet the prerequisite or corequisite or who is not permitted to enroll in a class due to a limitation on enrollment may submit a prerequisite challenge form.
 The grounds for challenge as specified in Section 55003 (m) of Title 5 include the following:

-- The prerequisite or corequisite has not been established in accordance with the district policy. - 2.
-The prerequisite or corequisite is in violation of Title 5 - 3.
+- 1. The prerequisite or corequisite has not been established in accordance with the district policy. - 2.
+The prerequisite or corequisite is in violation of Title 5. - 3.
 The prerequisite or corequisite is either unlawfully discriminatory or is being applied in an unlawfully discriminatory manner. - 4.
 The student has the knowledge or ability to succeed in the course or program despite not meeting the prerequisite or corequisite. - 5.
 The student will be subject to undue delay in attaining the goal of his or her educational plan because the prerequisite or the corequisite has not been made reasonably available.